 If you are always entertaining your kids, how will they ever learn to entertain and play by themselves?

-It’s OK to sit on the sidelines while your children play and explore (once you’ve made sure everything is safe of course) by themselves in their own environment.
+It’s perfectly OK to sit on the sidelines while your children play and explore (once you’ve made sure everything is safe of course) by themselves in their own environment.
 In fact, this should be encouraged and is shown to help with their increased independence and interest in learning.

 It’s time to get out of he house and get some fresh air, especially if you haven’t gotten out much lately.

 If you’re in a rut and staying at home or doing the same things over and over, a change to your environment will help shift your mood and energy.